syncfusion-content/maui-docs/MAUI/PDF-Viewer/Toolbar.md

 {% endhighlight %}
 {% endtabs %}

+### Remove Items from the Toolbar

+If you need to remove specific items from the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), you can do so from the Items collection.
+You can remove them either by index or by name.

+#### Remove Item by Index

+You can access the specific item using its index and then remove it from the toolbar’s item collection using the Remove method.
+Here we retrieve the first item from the “TopToolbar” using its index.
+If the item is found, it is removed from the toolbar.

+{% tabs %}
+{% highlight C# %}
+// Get the top toolbar of the PDF Viewer that contains annotation tools on mobile platforms.
+	Syncfusion.Maui.PdfViewer.Toolbar? topToolbar = PdfViewer.Toolbars?.GetByName("TopToolbar");
+	if (topToolbar != null)
+	{
+		// Get the first item from the toolbar.
+		Syncfusion.Maui.PdfViewer.ToolbarItem? firstItem = topToolbar.Items?[0];

+		if (firstItem != null)
+		{
-### Removing an item from the toolbar
+			// Remove the first item from the toolbar. topToolbar?.Items?.Remove(firstItem);
+		}
+	}
+{% endhighlight %}
+{% endtabs %}

+#### Remove Item by Name

-To remove an item from the toolbar in [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html), you can access the specific item using the [GetByName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.ToolbarItemCollection.html#Syncfusion_Maui_PdfViewer_ToolbarItemCollection_GetByName_System_String) method and then remove it from the toolbar's item collection using the [Remove](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.ToolbarItemCollection.html#Syncfusion_Maui_PdfViewer_ToolbarItemCollection_Remove_Syncfusion_Maui_PdfViewer_ToolbarItem) method.
+you can access the specific item using the [GetByName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.ToolbarItemCollection.html#Syncfusion_Maui_PdfViewer_ToolbarItemCollection_GetByName_System_String) method and then remove it from the toolbar's item collection using the [Remove](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.ToolbarItemCollection.html#Syncfusion_Maui_PdfViewer_ToolbarItemCollection_Remove_Syncfusion_Maui_PdfViewer_ToolbarItem) method.
 Here we retrieve the "Outline" item from the "PrimaryToolbar" using the GetByName method.
 If the item is found, it is removed from the toolbar.

 {% tabs %}
 {% highlight C# %}